Last Updated on May 2, 2022 by Admin

-You can learn about what makes an effective presentation if you need to deliver one as part of your interview.
+You can learn what makes an effective presentation if you need to deliver one as part of your interview.
 We also have a course on presenting your work with impact, which can help you effectively get your message across.

 The good idea is to record yourself as you practice some of your answers.
 Then, when you listen back, you’re sure to spot areas you can improve on.